GhostAIDLP/GhostAI_DLP/README.md

 ---

 **Built with ❤️ for the Cloud Era**

+> **🚀 Enterprise Transformation**: GhostAI DLP SDK has evolved from a simple DLP scanner into a **full enterprise security platform** with production-ready observability, real-time analytics, and comprehensive audit trails.
+Perfect for compliance, red teaming, and high-throughput security operations.

 [⭐ Star us on GitHub](https://github.com/your-org/ghostai-dlp-sdk) • [📖 Read the docs](https://docs.ghostai-dlp.com) • [🐛 Report bugs](https://github.com/your-org/ghostai-dlp-sdk/issues)